Information and resources on mental health and wellbeing during and after pregnancy.

 - Abnormal behaviour

 These may require more help, beyond basic self-care and peer support.
 If you feel you need additional support, you should contact your GP, as they can monitor your mood on a regular basis.
-If you feel you need additional psychological support, you can self-refer to the Psychological Wellbeing Service (PWS) via www.cpft.nhs.uk or via telephone 0300 300 0055.
+If you feel you need additional psychological support, you can self-refer to the Psychological Wellbeing Service (PWS) via the CPFT website (opens in a new tab) or via telephone 0300 300 0055.
 You can also talk to your midwife, health visitor or obstetrician about how you are feeling.

 The Psychological Wellbeing Service offers community-based support and therapies, such as cognitive behavioural therapy, coping strategies, telephone support, other therapy approaches.
 The therapies are in group or on an individual basis and are free of charge.